Long Island Marital Agreements – Lawyers Help Clarify Your Asset Arrangements

 Contact Simonetti & Associates for your free consultation

-For more than 30 years, Simonetti & Associates has provided affordable, quality legal representation to couples throughout all Long Island including Huntington, Syosset, Massapequa, and Hicksville considering pre- and postnuptial agreements.
-At our offices in Woodbury, New York, we offer flexible hours for your convenience and return calls even at off hours.
+For more than 30 years, Simonetti & Associates has provided affordable, quality legal representation to couples throughout all Long Island including Huntington, Woodbury, Massapequa, and Hicksville considering pre- and postnuptial agreements.
+At our offices in Syosset and Water Mill, New York, we offer flexible hours for your convenience and return calls even at off-hours.
 For your free initial consultation, call 877-385-2560 or contact us online.

 Request A Free Consultation